 END GAME SPOILERS!

-Iron Man sees the genius, billionaire, playboy, philanthropist Tony Stark captured by terrorists and torn apart by the realisation his weapons are being used to kill innocent people.
+Iron Man sees the genius, billionaire, playboy, and philanthropist Tony Stark captured by terrorists and torn apart by the realisation his weapons are being used to kill innocent people.
 His fellow captive, Yinsen, sacrifices himself to give Tony a chance to live.
 This act gives Tony a motivation – not to waste the time he has left.
 To be worthy of Yinsen's sacrifice.

 Iron Man 3 sees Tony grappling with the events of The Avengers movie.
 The trauma of the alien invasion, the realisation that though he has done everything he can there are still things he can't face rattles him.
 It punches a hole in his belief that he is all-powerful.